lihuixidian/PIANO/README.md

-# DISCO
+# DISCO (or PIANO)
-DISCO: Influence Maximization Meets Graph Embedding and Deep Learning
+DISCO (or PIANO): Influence Maximization Meets Graph Embedding and Deep Learning

 Since its introduction in 2003, the influence maximization (im) problem has drawn significant research attention in the literature.
 The